 - It motivates them A LOT

-- They word on their listening, comprehension, speaking, and sometimes reading, skills
+- They work on their listening, reading and oral comprehension, and speaking skills

 - Everyone participates